napari/napari-plugin-devtools/documentation/CLI_usage.md

 ----------------------------------------------------------------
 ```

-validate package with some errors and verbose flag:
+validate a local package named napari-demo with some errors and verbose flag:
 ```
 $ pip install -e .
 $ npd validate napari-demo